 Students who wish to change their major must complete this form at least 7 days prior to their Orientation, in order to be advised in new major during Orientation.

-Pre-Business & Strategic Communication: The firm deadline for change of major to Pre-Business and Strategic Communications is May 24, 2021.
-Students will not be able to change their major in these areas for the Fall 2021 semester after this date.
+Strategic Communication: The firm deadline for change of major to Strategic Communications is May 24, 2021.
+Students will not be able to change their major in this area for the Fall 2021 semester after this date.

 Fine Arts: Students are not permitted to change majors to most College of Fine Arts programs during the summer Orientation process.
 Any incoming students interested in majors housed in the College of Fine Arts are invited to contact Tyra Musoma directly (T.firstname.lastname@example.org) for more information.